logaretm/vee-validate/docs/guide/basics.md

 </ValidationProvider>
 ```

-Here since a `name` prop is not provided nor a `name` attribute on the input, vee-validate uses the `id` attribute on the input tag as a field name.
+Here since a `name` prop is not set nor a `name` attribute on the input, vee-validate uses the `id` attribute on the input tag as a field name.

 ```vue{5}
 <ValidationProvider